Towards Open-World Grasping with Large Vision-Language Models: Introduction

 \section{Introduction}

 Following grasping instructions from free-form natural language in open-ended environments is a multi-faceted problem, posing several challenges to robot agents.
 Consider the example of Fig.~\ref{fig:fig1}: The robot has to decipher the semantics of the user instruction (i.e., \textit{``what would a child want to play with?"}), recognize the appearing objects and ground the target (i.e., the white toy), reason about the feasibility of the grasp to generate an appropriate plan (i.e., first remove the blocking juice box), and finally select a suitable grasp based on the object geometry and potential collisions.
 It becomes clear that to deal with the full scope of open-world grasping, agents should integrate high-level semantic with low-level physical-geometric reasoning, while doing so in a generalizable fashion.
-Such capabilities still seem distant in robots, mainly due to the lack of large-scale vision-language-action datasets.